jwrr/lued/README.md

 alt-###, *** ^^^ 3char<tab> repeats char for length of the previous line

+duplicate line - fixed
   alt+DD fails when on last line.

 Top-line bug when window is narrow.  missing <cr>
 alt+fa - list all matches in file